-All members of staff and volunteers will have a performance review regularly.
+All members of staff and volunteers will have a performance review on a regular basis.
 Performances reviews should include an evaluation of progress and identification of training needs.

-All individuals in regulated work for the Club will be required to complete a self-declaration form annually and apply for a Scheme Record Update every three years.
-This ensures we continually risk assessing members of staff and volunteers to keep children safe.
+All individuals in regulated work for the Club will require to complete a self-declaration form on an annual basis and apply for a Scheme Record Update every three years.
+This ensures we are continually risk assessing members of staff and volunteers to keep children safe.